octarisk/octarisk/README.md

 ## Compatibility

 Octarisk runs on every system with a running [Octave](https://www.gnu.org/software/octave/) environment in Version 4.4.1.
+Due to compilation issues of Octave 5 on Ubuntu bases system still full support is only given Version 4.4.1.
 To my knowledge, Octave binaries are provided for MS Windows and many Linux distributions.

 A system with at least 4Gb memory is recommended.

 Matlab Compatibility:
-In the upcomming releases there will be enhanced compatilibity to Matlab provided.
-However, more adjustments (regarding automatic broadcasting vs. bsxfun) are necessary.
-In the future for each major Octave release there will be detailed instructions how full compatibility with Matlab can be reached and / or a Matlab version will be released.
+Due to recent lack of a Matlab programming platform the support for Matlab was entirely skipped.
+In theory it should be possible to adjust the code, but unknown effort is required to do so.
-However, further code development will be still accomplished with Octave (because it is *free* and everybody can contribute and run the code.)
+Further code development will only be accomplished with Octave (because it is *free* and everybody can contribute and run the code.)
 Write me an Email if you need assistance in porting the code basis to Matlab.
-Octave's oct-files with c++ pricing functions needs to be ported to mex-files in order to provide full Matlab compatibility.

 ## Version history

+- Version 0.6.0   introduction of enhanced reporting framework
 - Version 0.5.1   introduction of Retail class to allow for valuation of private investors banking and insurance products
 - Version 0.5.0   introduction of Solvency II reporting according to Tripartitie v4.0 standard
 - Version 0.4.4   bug fixes, stability and performance improvements (dropped support for Octave 4.2)
 - Version 0.4.3   fixed compatibility issues with Octave 4.4.0 release, minor bug fixes, more statistical tests
 - Version 0.4.2   introduction of CDS and Sobol number generator, minor bug fixes
 - Version 0.4.1   introduction of a GUI and a batch mode, minor bug fixes